CSharpM7/libspicy_spirits/README.md

 During opff (or acmd or whatever else can be run after the initial countdown), you can use `spicy_spirits::get_sprit_battle_id()` to check if you are in one of the assigned spirit battle you added via `spicy_spirits::add_battle()`.
 In the example plugin, we check if `spicy_spirits::get_sprit_battle_id() == hash40("smoky_progg")`

 Some other api functions of note are:
+- `spicy_spirits::is_valid_game_mode()` checks if you are in a Spirits-related game mode.
+This includes Spirit Board, Adventure, and DLC Spirit Board.
 - `spicy_spirits::is_ready()` checks if you are in a assigned spirit battle added via `add_battle()`, and that the countdown is finished
 - `spicy_spirits::is_ready_init()` will only return True on the first frame after the countdown has finished, assuming you are in a assigned spirit battle
 - `spicy_spirits::is_end()` will return true when the match ends, regardless of victory or defeat, with `spicy_spirits::is_end()_init` only being true on the first frame